Super-resolution Reconstruction of Single Image for Latent features

 \subsection{Loss Function for Training}

-During the training process, the LDDPM gradually maps $Y$ to a Gaussian distribution through a Markov chain.
-However, the error of noise increases with the number of iteration steps, and in order to reduce the noise error during the training process bring about an increase in the perceived distance between the reconstructed HR image $\widehat Y$ and the real HR image $Y$, we utilize Content-Aware, Style-Aware for guiding LDDPM to reconstruct HR images.
-The idea is that the real denoised image ${X_i}$ for each iteration step needs to pass the style information to the predicted denoised image $\widehat {{X_i}}$ while retaining the content information.
+During training, LDDPM gradually maps $Y$ to a Gaussian distribution via a Markov chain.
+However, the noise error increases with an increase in the number of iterations.
+To reduce the perceptual distance between the reconstructed HR image $\widehat Y$ and real HR image $Y$ caused by noise errors during training, we use content- and style-aware guidance to assist LDDPM in reconstructing the HR image.
+Our idea is that the real denoising image ${X_i}$ at each iteration step must retain the content information and pass the style information to the denoising image $\widehat {{X_i}}$ reconstructed by LDDPM.

-\textbf{Content Loss:}Ledig et al. \cite{DBLP:conf/cvpr/LedigTHCCAATTWS17} proved that the Mean Square Error(MSE) Loss Function is prone to a lack of High-frequency details, which leads to excessive smooth textures in the reconstructed images in the SISR task.
-Therefore, we calculated the loss values of image ${X_i}$ and ${\widehat X_i}$ according to the Content Perception Loss based on VGG-19 so as to retain more detailed features of image ${X_i}$.
-Different from Ledig et al., we also calculated the loss value of real HR image $Y$ and reconstructed HR image $\widehat Y$ for the difference between pixels.
-Therefore, the Content Loss of LDDPM is calculated as shown in Eq. (\ref{eq16}).
+\textbf{Content Loss: }Ledig et al. \cite{DBLP:conf/cvpr/LedigTHCCAATTWS17} demonstrated that the mean square error (MSE) loss function tends to lack high-frequency detail information, which can lead to overly smooth textures in images reconstructed in SISR tasks.
+Hence, we compute the loss value of images ${X_i}$ and ${\widehat X_i}$ based on the VGG-19 content loss (CL), thereby preserving more detail features of image ${X_i}$.
+Unlike Ledig et al., we also calculate the loss value of the real HR image $Y$ and the reconstructed HR image $\widehat Y$ for the differences between the pixels.
+The content loss calculation for LDDPM is shown in Eq. (\ref{eq16}):

-\textbf{Style Loss:} Park et al.\cite{DBLP:conf/cvpr/ParkL19} used VGG-19 to extract feature maps and calculate the mean and variance of feature maps so as to reduce the Style Loss of feature maps.
-Therefore, LDDPM refers to Park et al. 's method to calculate the Style Loss value of ${X_i}$ and $\widehat {{X_i}}$,as shown in Eq. (\ref{eq17}).
+\textbf{Style Loss: }Park et al. \cite{DBLP:conf/cvpr/ParkL19} used VGG-19 (Relu1\_2, Relu2\_2, Relu3\_4, and Relu4\_1) to extract feature maps and calculated the mean and variance of the feature maps to reduce the style loss (SL) of the feature maps.
+LDDPM refers to the method of Park et al. to calculate the style loss value of ${X_i}$ and $\widehat {{X_i}}$, and the calculation is shown in Eq. (\ref{eq17}):

-Therefore, the total Loss Function of LDDPM model is shown in Eq. (\ref{eq18}).
+The total loss function of the LDDPM model is shown by Eq. (\ref{eq18}):